gmh32/soundscape2021spring/README.md

+A student quite a ways from home plans to take the long drive to surprise her family for the weekend.
+This soundscape narrative begins with a sign off from the last Zoom class of the week, and the main character proceeds to pack the final items in her bag and head out the door.
+While on the road, she listens to music, answers a call from her sister, and finally pulls up to the place she's most familiar with, home.
+While many of us are unable to be with our families in the current circumstances, I hope this soundscape narrative can serve as a comfoting reminder that we will soon be able to be with each other again.

 # Project 1: Soundscape Narrative

 Your task in this unit is to **arrange layers of sound to convey a sense of place and story.** In assigning this, I have two main goals for you: (1) to learn how to capture sound and edit it using digital tools, and (2) to explore the affordances of sound as a medium, with particular attention to its ability to communicate *immersive environment* and *narrative pacing and change*.
 The genre of the narrative you convey is open: it could be documentary, fictional, even science-fictional.
 (The title you choose will help steer listeners' expectations, and thus their perceptions.)